tabeaeggler/UrbanMobility/README.md

 # UrbanMobility: Master Thesis by Tabea Eggler

 ## Introduction
-This repository contains code related to the master thesis project on Urban Mobility by Tabea Eggler.
+This repository contains code related to the master thesis project "Interpretable Machine Learning and Deep Learning for Evaluating Demographic Influences on Bike Sharing Demand in London Boroughs" by Tabea Eggler.

 ## Project Structure